 Early childhood unpreparedness is preventable.
 That’s why the CFT supports effective pre-K grounded in early literacy skills and strategies that promote success among diverse learners.

-AFT Center for the Child Care Workforce Promotes policy, research and organizing to ensure early educators have a voice at work.
+AFT Early Childhood Everything you want to know from our national union including policy, research, and organizing to ensure early educators have a voice at work.

 Colorin Colorado Helping children read and succeed.